 DARR

-The AI risks every organization deploying AI needs to govern.
+The risks every organization deploying AI needs to manage.

 The Deployer AI Risk Register (DARR) is an open, citable catalogue of 82 deployment risks and 61 security sub-risks, consolidated from the MIT AI Risk Repository, ISO/IEC, MITRE ATLAS, and the EU AI Act.
 Free to build on.